maciejostapiuk/MNAR/README.md

 ## Details

-An R package for Not Missing at Random
+A R package for Missing Not at Random non-response and missing data (selection bias, non-ingorable non-response, informative missing data)

 ## Funding